-See Also: Senior Independent Living Communities
+See Also: Senior Independent Living Communities Near Lakes

 Golf is another great way to enjoy the outdoors—and it’s highly popular with seniors.
 While it’s not as physically demanding as many other sports, it provides a great opportunity for low-impact cardio exercise—and also helps you improve your coordination.
 It’s flexible, in that it can be enjoyed solo or in a group.

-See Also: Senior Home Care
+See Also: Senior Home Care Near Golf Courses

-Something about the slow, relaxing pace of fishing, the opportunity to enjoy a beautiful natural setting by a lake, stream, or river, and the excitement of catching a fish makes it an ideal hobby for anyone looking to relax.
-Fishing can provide plenty of opportunity for exercise as well as relaxation—and it’s a great hobby for seniors, either on their own or with friends and family.
+Something about the slow, relaxing pace of fishing, the opportunity to enjoy a beautiful natural setting by a lake, stream, or river, and the excitement of catching a fish make it an ideal hobby for anyone looking to relax.
+Fishing can provide plenty of opportunities for exercise as well as relaxation—and it’s a great hobby for seniors, either on their own or with friends and family.
 It’s especially fun with a grandchild or two in tow.

 Antiquing can give seniors an opportunity to use their historical interests and knowledge in order to spot valuable antiques, collect them, and even make some money.
 Antiquing is a great hobby to share with friends or to do on your own—to beautify your house or build into a side business.